vidhanjain26/Tic-Tac-Toe-AI/README.md

 Features
 - Two game modes:
-  - Play against an AI opponent (with adjustable difficulty levels).
+  - Play against an AI opponent.
   - Play with a friend manually.
 - Colorful GUI designed for easy understanding, especially for kids.
 - AI logic based on strategic move calculations to provide a challenging gameplay experience.